-The most common trends of conflict in the region are intrastate/ethnic conflicts, resulting from the existence of more than three hundred seventy linguistic groups or can be ethnic groups in the region.
+The most common trends of conflict in the region are intrastate/ethnic conflicts, resulting from the existence of more than three hundred seventy linguistic groups or ethnic groups in the region.
 Interstate conflicts resulted from the miss-drown borders, which cut through ethnic, cultural, historical, and religious groups which sway states of the region to claim neighboring state territories.
-Religious fundamentalism and violence, resulting from the existence of failed states and proximity to the Middle Eastern states.
-Conflicts caused by a change in living space resulted from the environmental degradation and climate change that cause scarcity of pastoral lands and water, especially among pastoralist communities, and supporting neighboring state rebels, also has been a tradition of the regimes of the region.
+Religious fundamentalism and violence are rife stemming from the existence of failed states and proximity to the Middle Eastern states.
+Conflicts caused by a change in living space due to the environmental degradation and climate change that cause scarcity of pastoral lands and water, especially among pastoralist communities, and supporting neighboring state rebels, also has been a tradition of the regimes of the region.

 The Horn of Africa region is known for the high presence of UN and AU military support operations.
-There is currently a presence of peace support missions in Darfur, Sudan; Abyei Sudan- South Sudan border where 100% of the contingent troops are from Ethiopia; Somalia; and South Sudan.
+There is currently a presence of peace support missions in Darfur, Sudan; Abyei Sudan-South Sudan border where 100% of the contingent troops are from Ethiopia; Somalia; and South Sudan.
 In the past, there were missions in Somalia, in the Ethiopia-Eritrea border, in the Uganda-Rwanda border, and in Sudan.
-From the first UN mission in the region in 1992 until 2019, there were 19 multinational peace support operations by AU, EU, IGAD, and UN.
+From the first UN mission in the region in 1992 until 2019, there were 23 multinational peace support operations by AU, EU, IGAD, NATO and UN.

-Leenco Lata, in his book, argues peacekeeping operations in the Horn of Africa are used as statebuilding mechanisms, not only for solving existing conflicts but also 'engaged in either state deconstruction or reconstruction.'
-This is because of the history of state formation in the region and the ongoing peacekeeping operations in the region are, attempting to resolve the conflicts emanated from that.
-CHAPTER 6 - TRENDS OF ETHIOPIAN PEACE SUPPORT OPERA-TIONS AND ITS GENERATIONS
+Leenco Lata, in his book, argues peacekeeping operations in the Horn of Africa are used as state-building mechanisms, not only for solving existing conflicts but also 'engaged in either state deconstruction or reconstruction.'
+This is because of the history of state formation in the region and the ongoing peacekeeping operations in the region which are attempting to resolve the conflicts emanated from that.